fmager/real-time/m4_profilers/README.md

 * Optimizing a point cloud renderer
 * Optimizing a path tracer

-## +Exercise
+## *-Exercise

 Try out the profilers relevant to your own system with some sample programs.
+Now try it with some of your own code from before you started on the guide!